Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Yeah, it was really exhausting.
 And my boyfriend came to the last my first debate with Andrew Wilson.

-He couldn't come to this this one because he was out of town.
+He couldn't come to this one because he was out of town.

 So it was like, I'm like going by myself to Santa Barbara to debate this fucking guy for four hours.
 Yeah.

 Because I could debate about like a current event issue for four hours.
-I don't want to debate on the definition of the word right for four hours.
+I don't want to debate on the definition of the word right for four hours, you know?

-You know, like that's where, and at one point I just googled it and I was like, can we just go with this?
+Like that's where, and at one point I just Googled it and I was like, can we just go with this?
 I saw that.

 And it also kind of seems like a cop-out because it's like, you're going to debate these definitions in a way so that you don't have to promote an actual opinion.
 Right.

-You know, and then if we agree on a definition, you can say, aha, I won the debate.
-Because I got you to agree to my definition of a word.
+And then if we agree on a definition, you can say, aha, I won the debate because I got you to agree to my definition of a word.

-Yeah, it just feels like a way to not have to actually defend your beliefs and your values and apply them to a real world setting.
+Yeah.
+It just feels like a way to like not have to actually defend your beliefs and your values and apply them to a real world setting.

-And then going into a setting where he kind of has the home field advantage on the whatever show, does that play into your mind at all?
+And then going into a setting where like he kind of has the home field advantage on the whatever show, does that like play into your mind mind at all?
 Not really.

-Corresponding with them has been a lot better than working with people like Tim Poole's and his team.
+they've been very accommodating to me.
+Like, corresponding with them has been a lot better than, you know, working with people like Tim Poole.

 Why wouldn't you tell me you got Myron?
 I would have come.